recalbox/recalbox-themes/recalbox/recalbox/readme.txt

-Theme 'recalbox' UN RELEASED by Recalbox's Community For use with EmulationStation (http://www.emulationstation.org/)
+Theme 'recalbox' UNRELEASED by Recalbox's Community For use with EmulationStation (http://www.emulationstation.org/)

 Missing Systems :